 Fujifilm cameras are well known for their retro look, tactile knobs and dials, their film simulations and the colour science, the attention to detail is there.

-Go to your local camera store, get a feel for the build quality, the weight, the tactile controls, the design, the colours, the range finder style viewfinder, it all adds up to create a different experience.
+Go to your local camera store, and get a feel for the build quality, the weight, the tactile controls, the design, the colours, and the rangefinder-style viewfinder, it all adds up to create a different experience.
 And that's the keyword: Different.

 However, these settings are not set in stone, you can custom map almost every button on this camera, and make it your own.

 I personally prefer the range finder style viewfinder, an optical and electronic viewfinder.
 So being able to customize it is fairly important.

 When you consider the improvements made to a lens that can't be removed from the body and the weather sealing improvements to the body that you can't be upgraded on its own, then that is when you realize that these changes are significant.
 Let's go in-depth on some of these changes.

 Fujifilm redesigned the lens, increasing the sharpness, lowering the halation and distortion and making it more usable for portraits or close-ups.
 Although I personally did not have that issue with the X100F, I know the problem existed, it was real.
 And it was most apparent while shooting at the minimum focus distance.

 Pretty much every video about the X100T & X100F tells you to shoot at F4 or F5.6.
 But I want that to be an option and my choice, and not mandatory because the lens is too soft when shooting wide open.
 The X100V has a 23mm F2 lens, a 35mm equivalent in full-frame, and this focal length is a personal preference, it really is up to the user.

 Don't follow blank and general statements like "28mm is the best lens for street photography", or "35mm is the best lens for street photography".
 Don't be that person, get your hands on the camera, test it, play with it, try it, and form your own opinions and arrive at your own conclusions.